ABCD Dorchester Neighborhood Service Center

 Today ABCD serves more than 94,000 low-income Boston-area residents through its central offices and network of Neighborhood Service Centers (NSCs), Head Start centers, Family Planning sites and Foster Grandparent sites.
 Programs and affiliations include Fuel Assistance; Head Start; Child Care Services; Education; Career Development; Housing and Homelessness Services; Health Services; Family Planning; Urban College of Boston; University High – an Alternative High School; Ostiguy High School for high school students in recovery; Weatherization; Foster Grandparents; Elder Services; Intergenerational Programs; Food Pantries; advocacy and consumer services.

-The Dorchester Neighborhood Service Center of one of 13 Neighborhood based centers that carry out the mission of ABCD throughout Boston.
+The Dorchester Neighborhood Service Center is one of 14 Neighborhood based centers that carry out the mission of ABCD throughout Boston.
 Clients receive services in the center, and also are referred to programs within the ABCD citywide network when appropriate.

 Current Programs & Services:

 Since 1966 the Dorchester NSC has provided food, education, job training and jobs, advocacy and income relief for thousands of its residents.
 Today more than 2,000 households annually receive basic emergency supports of food, clothing and housing support, assistance applying for food stamp, Mass Health, fuel assistance, summer job and tax benefits.